 Describe a recent project you are fond of.
 How long did it take?

 I recently worked with a drop-shipper, taking care of the last 3 months of his bookkeeping. this includes setting up purchase orders, entering the bills, and invoicing his customers.
-I was able to get him all cut up and less than a week.
+I was able to get him all cut up in less than a week.

 What questions should customers think through before talking to professionals about their project?

 Potential clients need to think about if they can afford to hire someone to do their bookkeeping properly.
-There are those who can do the work for cheaper, but it is not always then correctly. typically, the best quality work costs more. but it does not have to cost an arm and a leg.
+There are those who can do the work for cheaper, but it is not always then correctly.
+Typically, the best quality work costs more, but it does not have to cost an arm and a leg.